Car Accident Claims Scotland Guide – How Much Compensation Can I Claim? 2021 Update

-Whilst there are many factors which can contribute towards an accident happening, there are some which happen again and again.
-A recent report by the UK government detailed the main causes of road traffic accidents in Scotland and across the UK.
+Whilst many factors can contribute to an accident happening, some happen again and again.
+And these are often the causes for injuries that form the foundation for motorcycle accident claims in Scotland.
 The top five causes are as follows;

-- Driver error: driver error was cited as a major contributing factor in as many as 71% of all road traffic accidents.
+- Driver error: driver error was cited as a major contributing factor in as many as 71% of road traffic accidents.

 - Inexperience or poor behaviour: the same report highlighted that as many as 25% of all RTA’s were caused by inexperienced or aggressive driving.